seanmorris/php-wasm-site/pages/extensions/using-php-extensions.md

 const php = new PhpWeb({sharedLibs: [ await import('https://cdn.jsdelivr.net/npm/php-wasm-sqlite') ]});
 ```

-Sadly, this notation is not available for Service Workers, since they do not yet support dynamic `imports()`.
+Unfortunately, this notation is not available for Service Workers, as they do not yet support dynamic `imports()`.
 Hopefully this will change soon.

 ## Extension List

 The following extensions may be loaded at runtime.
-This allows the shared extension & their dependencies to be cached, re-used, and selected a-la-carte for each application.
+This allows the shared extensions and their dependencies to be cached, reused, and selected à la carte for each application

 ### gd